First Epistle of Peter: Authorship

 Others argue that it makes little sense to ascribe the work to Peter when it could have been ascribed to Paul.
 Alternatively, one theory supporting legitimate Petrine authorship of 1 Peter is the "secretarial hypothesis", which suggests that 1 Peter was dictated by Peter and was written in Greek by his secretary, Silvanus (5:12).
-John Elliot disagrees, suggesting that the notion of Silvanus as secretary or author or drafter of 1 Peter introduces more problems than it solves, and claims that the Greek rendition of 5:12 suggests that Silvanus was not the secretary, but the courier/bearer of 1 Peter.
-Like English translations generally, the more recent NRSVUE (2021) translation of this verse from the Greek does not exclude understanding Silvanus as secretary: "Through Silvanus, whom I consider a faithful brother, I have written this short letter to encourage you and to testify that this is the true grace of God.
+John Elliott disagrees, suggesting that the notion of Silvanus as secretary or author or drafter of 1 Peter introduces more problems than it solves, and claims that the Greek rendition of suggests that Silvanus was not the secretary, but the courier/bearer of 1 Peter.
+Like English translations generally, the more recent NRSVue (2021) translation of this verse from the Greek does not exclude understanding Silvanus as secretary: "Through Silvanus, whom I consider a faithful brother, I have written this short letter to encourage you and to testify that this is the true grace of God.
 Stand fast in it."
 Some see Mark as a contributive amanuensis in the composition and writing of the work.

 On the one hand, some scholars such as Bart D. Ehrman are convinced that the language, dating, literary style, and structure of this text makes it implausible to conclude that 1 Peter was written by Peter.
-According to these scholars, it is more likely that 1 Peter is a pseudonymous letter, written later by an unknown Christian in his name.
+According to these scholars,1 Peter provides a positive example of early Christian pseudonymity practices.